openscan-lsm/OpenScan-BH_SPC/README.md

 - The instructions below use **[Ninja](https://ninja-build.org/)** to build zlib and libzip (although the Visual Studio IDE can also be used).
-Install the Windows binary from https://github.com/ninja-build/ninja/releases, or install from the Visual Studio 2019 installer (not bundled with VS2015).
+Install the Windows binary from https://github.com/ninja-build/ninja/releases, or install from the Visual Studio 2019 installer.

 - Make sure CMake and Ninja are in `PATH`.
 (Nothing needs to be done if they were installed with Visual Studio.)